 Cons of moving property to an LLC

-- LLC creates additional paperwork, including creating a separate bank account for each LLC and annual filing and reporting to the state.
+- An LLC creates additional paperwork, including creating a separate bank account for each LLC and annual filing and reporting to the state.

 - Annual filing fees for an LLC can run several hundred dollars or more each year.